bhoov/spacyface/README.md

 **Specific to GPT2**
 - Sometimes, GPT2 tokenization will include a space before a punctuation mark that should not have been there.
 For example, the tokenization of "Hello Bob." should be `["Hello", "ĠBob", "."]`, but it is instead `["Hello", "ĠBob", "Ġ."]` This has not had any notable effects on performance, but note that it is different from the way the original model was pretrained.
 Hidden representations may be slightly different.

+### Known Issues
+- A Spacy exception that is part of a `-`-delimited word (e.g. "dont-touch-me") will cause the meta tokenization to produce a different result from the tokenization strategy.
+See github issues for a more detailed description of this problem.